zerodevapp/zerodev-docs/blog/2023-08-31-towards-the-most-optimized-AA-wallet.md

 The first thing we did was to leverage Solady’s ECDSA recovery procedure, which saves 282 gas comparing to OpenZeppelin.
 But we realized that there’s a much bigger gain — again, since Kernel is so modular, even ECDSA verification is implemented as a module (that way, it can be easily swapped for another signature scheme such as multisig or RSA).
 However, by far the majority of ZeroDev users use ECDSA for signatures, so they are paying for the plugin dispatch cost for no reason.

 That’s why we built Kernel Lite — a version of Kernel that hardcodes the ECDSA validation logic.
-If you look at the benchmark numbers again, you will see that Kernel Lite has by far the best performance number.
+If you look at the benchmark numbers again, you will see that Kernel Lite has by far the best numbers.
 We are currently auditing Kernel Lite and will be releasing it to our SDK soon.

 # Open-sourcing the Benchmark